jamesdanielwhitford/replit.github.io/tutorials/40-multiuser-static-blog-with-nix.md

 This will create a new Hugo site in our repl.
 The `--force` flag is necessary because Hugo usually doesn't like creating new sites in directories that already contain files.

-You should now see a number of new directories and files in your repl's filepane.
+You should now see a number of new directories and files in your repl's file pane.
 This is the skeleton of your Hugo site.
-Don't worry about what each of these files and directories are for – you only need to know about a few of them to start blogging, and we'll explain them as we go.
+Don't worry about what each of these files and directories is for – you only need to know about a few of them to start blogging, and we'll explain them as we go.

 <img src="/images/tutorials/40-multiuser-blog-nix/hugo-files.png"
     alt="hugo files"
     style="width: 40% !important;"/>

 Because Hugo is highly flexible and unopinionated, it doesn't even come with a default theme, so we won't be able to see our site in action until we choose one.
 There are a large number of choices on [Hugo's official themes website](https://themes.gohugo.io/).
 For this tutorial, we'll be using [Radek Kozieł](https://radoslawkoziel.pl/)'s [Terminal](https://themes.gohugo.io/themes/hugo-theme-terminal/) theme, but feel free to pick a different one later.